 - 30g dried apricots (56 calories) and 10g almonds (61 calories): total of 117 calories

 If you have type 1 diabetes, and have been on a carb-counting course such as DAFNE, you will know that you don’t have to take insulin to cover snacks with less than 10g of carbs.
 (If you’re on an insulin pump, you will probably still be covering it with a bolus.)

-For people with type 2 diabetes, who are trying to limit their carbs, these low-carb snack ideas are also useful.
+For people with type 2 diabetes who are trying to limit their carbs, these snacks are low in carbs to give you useful ideas.